klahrich/chiefhustler/content/diary/poker-investing-1.md

 The second price you have to pay is when you win a hand.
 On every hand, no matter who the winner is, the casino takes its cut, called the "rake".
 It's a percentage of the total pot, typically around 5%.
 So every time you win a hand, before pushing the chips your way, the casino charges you 5%.

-By now, if you're an investor, you should have recognized the usual 2/20 hedge fund structure: 2% of the assets under management as flat fees, and 20% performance fees based on returns.
+By now, if you're an investor, you might have recognized the usual 2/20 hedge fund structure: 2% of the assets under management as flat fees, and 20% performance fees based on returns.

 Why does any of this matter?